merenlab/merenlab.org/data/micr-obs-future/index.md

 clusterize "./run_anvi_profile_blitz.sh" -n 1 -j anvi_profile_blitz_job
 ```

-#### Combine outputs into one file
+#### Combine BLITZ outputs into one file
-We will combine the BLITZ outputs into one dataframe.
+We combined the BLITZ outputs into one dataframe.
 You can get the output [here](files/combined_blitzOUTPUT.txt.zip).
 ```bash
 cd blitzOUTPUT/
 nano combineOutputs.py